 Melbourne Girls Know to Avoid These Skin-Damaging Habits

 Melbourne natives may be big into fashion, but they're also very much into beauty.
 (Want proof?
 Peep these five chic hairstyles every Melbournite knows.)
 The New York to Sydney's L.A., this eclectic city is all about understated style with a focus on quality and polish.
 While you'll certainly find as many statement lips and smoky eyes there as anywhere else, Melbourne is a place where flawless skin seems to reign supreme.
-Keen to learn the secrets of Victorian women, we reached out to dermal therapist James Vivian of The Cosmeceutical Curator for his thoughts.
+Keen to learn the secrets of Victorian women, we reached out to dermal therapist James Vivian of James Vivian Dermal Therapies for his thoughts.

 Unsurprisingly, Vivian says that despite the glowing complexions that abound in Melbourne, living in a 3000 postcode doesn't guarantee skin perfection.
 In fact, there are a few neighbourhood-specific factors that can work against it.
 From the city's world-class coffee culture to its famously unpredictable weather, we're counting down six unique Melbourne issues that have the potential to wreck skin.
 The good news?
 For every issue, there's a simple fix.